By VAUGHAN HANNIGAN | Published: May 24, 2013

 Your blog has some fascinating insight, and it seems that your shoots are often quite grand affairs with a team of hair and make-up artists, prop stylists etc (and all the better for it).
 Now that you feel accustomed to having a team around you, do you still enjoy being alone with a camera?

 I always carry a camera with me; the shoots themselves are only a minor part of the use of a camera.
 Not only do I use my camera for personal shoots, but also to find new ideas and to flesh out the bare bones of them once I decide to go ahead with one.
 I had a solo show in Tokyo a few weeks back and decided to stay on and take photos.
 I had a translator and an assistant with me.
 We had minimal lighting that we kept in a suitcase and just walked the streets.
 Once I found something interesting, we would set up the lights, and I would wait for someone interesting to walk by.
 This is an approach I used to take, and it felt very refreshing.
 No hair and make up, no styling, no casting, no brief.
 Just enjoying photography…

-Click Here to see more work by Julia.
+Click Here to read the full interview.
+Click Here to see more work from Julia.